scare-scale/ScareScale/src/content/movie/speak-no-evil-2022.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /akmMZoh4QN2INFwgDiHLo33rFVv.jpg
+synopsis: "A Danish family visits a Dutch family they met on a holiday.
+What was supposed to be an idyllic weekend slowly starts unraveling as the Danes try to stay polite in the face of unpleasantness."
 ---
-A Danish family visits a Dutch family they met on a holiday.
-What was supposed to be an idyllic weekend slowly starts unraveling as the Danes try to stay polite in the face of unpleasantness.